Do Not Speak to Oakland Police Without an Attorney

 - Defend you against sex crime charges in court.

-If you are under investigation or have been formally charged, do not wait.
-A sex crimes defense attorney can protect your rights, negotiate with prosecutors, and fight to clear your name.
+If you are under investigation or have been formally charged in Oakland or Alameda County, do not wait.
+An experienced Oakland sex crimes defense attorney can protect your rights, negotiate with the Alameda County District Attorney’s Office, and fight to clear your name.
+Call Summit Defense at (510) 877-8356 for a free consultation at our Oakland office.

 California has some of the toughest laws on sex offenses.
 A sex crime conviction can lead to jail time, mandatory sex offender registration, and other criminal penalties.
 The law also imposes collateral consequences, affecting employment, housing, and reputation.